PSP 2: price, expected release date, and everything you need to know

 An insider who shared that PlayStation games were coming to PC years before it happened says the “PSP 2 will be able to run PS4 games” but that retailers are in the dark over Sony’s new PSP plans.

-As we pointed out in our iPhone 15 Pro Max review, Apple’s current iPhone can run games like Resident Evil 4 remake and Death Stranding: Director’s Cut natively, albeit at far lower settings and with some compromises.
+As we pointed out in our iPhone 15 Pro Max review, Apple’s current iPhone can run games like Resident Evil 4 remake and Death Stranding: Director’s Cut natively, albeit at far lower settings and with some significant compromises.
 With the iPhone 16 Pro and Pro Max performance will be even smoother, but expect the PSP 2 handheld to deliver even better results.

 PSP 2 specs: will it have an AMD APU?